 J. M. Hodges Learning Center, Library

-The STEM Success Center housed at the WCJC Wharton Campus location is a relaxed and informal environment equipped with all of the technology and resources students need to be successful.
-The STEM staff works as a family of advisors, guides, helpers, and friends to each student.
-The STEM staff strives to expand the horizons of students academically, socially, and culturally.
-Students that need academic advising will have access to a Success Coordinator and a Success Coach.
-Students that need help with their coursework can get assistance from the Supplemental Instruction Coach.
-As a team, the STEM staff will ensure academic success.
+The TRiO SSS / STEM Success Center housed at the WCJC Wharton Campus location is a relaxed and informal environment equipped with all of the technology and resources students need to be successful.
+The TRiO SSS and STEM staff work as a family of advisors, guides, helpers, and friends to each student.
+The staff strives to expand the horizons of students academically, socially, and culturally.
+Students that need academic advising will have access to our dedicated team.
+Students that need help with their coursework can get assistance from the SI and Academic Support Leaders.
+As a team, the TRiO SSS and STEM staff will ensure academic success.

-Marybelle Perez is the Project Director for the STEM Grant.
+Marybelle Perez is the Director of College Transition P-16.
 Marybelle holds a M.S. in Educational Management from University of Houston – Clear Lake and a B.S. in Elementary and Early Childhood Education from University of Houston – Main Campus.
 She has worked in the field of education in multiple capacities and has several years of grant management experience.

-Jessica Falcon is the STEM Success Coordinator at the Wharton campus.
+Jessica Falcon is the TRiO SSS Project Director at the Wharton campus.
 She has been a full-time employee at WCJC since 2006.
-Jessica received her AA degree in psychology from WCJC.
-She then continued her education at Liberty University and received her B.S. in Multidisciplinary Studies and her M.A. in Human Services.
-Jessica is excited about being part of the STEM Team and is passionate about helping students achieve their educational goals.Brittany Miller
+Jessica received her AA degree in Psychology from WCJC.
+She then continued her education at Liberty University and received her B.S. in Multidisciplinary Studies and her M.A. in Human Services with a concentration in Marriage and Family Therapy.
+Jessica is beyond excited that WCJC was awarded the TRiO SSS Grant and is passionate about helping students achieve their educational goals.Veronica Garcia

 STEM Success Coach